 Pseudonyms are necessary in a dictatorship, in a democracy they're not

 Pseudonyms might be necessary for a dictatorship.
 Who uses them in a democracy harms the open society.
 The freedom of speech also requires decency and fairness.
 The freedom of expression only has a meaning if the words are heard from real people by real people.
-Trolls and anonymous snipers are as able to influence change as a group of punks beating up a granny at night with baseball sticks.
+Trolls and anonymous snipers are as good at influencing change as a group of punks beating up a granny at night with baseball sticks.
 They are what they are: cowardly perpetrators.

 Citizens can influence change.
 Citizens have names.